satelleyet/resgu/README.md

 root passwordrequired
 ...

-3. Setting up a single or multiple hosts files.
+3. Setting up a single or multiple hosts files

 One or more hosts files named whatever you'd like must be placed in the directory where the resgu executable is.
 Resgu uses this to connect to the remote hosts via a range that you select interactively upon execution of the utility.
 Hosts files must be in a two column format just like a normal hosts file.